IENetworks-AI/ai-project-template/QUICK_DEPLOYMENT_GUIDE.md

 ## 🚀 Immediate Actions

 ### For the Current rsync Error
 The error you encountered was because `rsync` wasn't installed on the **Oracle server**.
-The GitHub Actions runner had rsync, but the server didn't.
-This has been fixed by adding rsync installation to the server in all deployment workflows.
+The server also had a dpkg interruption that needed to be fixed first.
+This has been resolved by adding dpkg repair and rsync installation steps to all deployment workflows.

 ### Current Workflow Status
 ✅ **Fixed Issues**: